open-ce/open-ce-builder/README.md

 ### CUDA Requirements

-Currently CUDA 11.2 and 11.8 are supported by the recipes in Open-CE.
+Currently CUDA 11.8 are supported by the recipes in Open-CE.
 Please see [`doc/README.cuda_support.md`](doc/README.cuda_support.md) for details on setting up a proper build enviornment for CUDA support.

 Open-CE expects the `CUDA_HOME` environment variable to be set to the location of the CUDA installation.
 Note that not all recipes work when `CUDA_HOME` references a non-standard CUDA installation location.
 Reference the [cuda README](doc/README.cuda_support.md) for more information.